 America's Energy Coast is at the epicenter of solving crucial issues facing this nation: continued and future exploration and production of fossil fuels new and alternative energy sources vulnerable coastal communities and the workforce needed to support energy activities, national navigation needs, decaying and inadequate infrastructure, and imperiled coastal ecosystems.

-Demonstration projects and best practices are being designed in cooperation with NGO, industry and governmental leaders from the four energy-producing states that can serve as a model for coastal sustainability in regions around the world.
+Demonstration projects (such as the Foundation’s Gulf Intracoastal Waterway Shoreline Protection and Restoration Project) and best practices in cooperation with NGO, industry and governmental leaders from the four energy-producing states that can serve as a model for coastal sustainability in regions around the world.
 Working together, the AEC sees safer, stronger and smarter coastal communities and a region working to build awareness and actions to ensure a sustainable future that is essential to economic, social and environmental interests.

 The growing national conversation on energy security makes no sense without the experienced voices from the region now responsible for supplying the U.S. with its domestic offshore energy supply.
 How the country addresses issues of energy and environmental sustainability in this region will help set the course for future decisions on addressing our domestic energy supply